 - Little Red Fighting Hood: Rosamund "Red Cloak" von Schwarzvald.
 A Hunt Master, Action Girl, Magic Knight and walking armory, she's practically The Dreaded to the werewolves (and other monsters) of the German forests, and the hooded cloak she once wore to her grandma's house has since become her trademark.

-- Magic Knight: Hunt Master Rosamund von Schwartzwald from Blood Red switches between her considerable Earth Magic and weapons of varying mundaness in her battles with various monsters and/or rogue wizards.
+- Magic Knight: She switches between her considerable Earth Magic and weapons of varying mundaneness in her battles with various monsters and/or rogue wizards.

 Graf Heinrich von Stahldorf